 Now it’s not to say that certain plants don’t like messing around, and it is fun, but realize your limits.
 And it pays off big time like one of Spencer’s projects where he put a blue and red dual stripe down the middle of the record.
 It’s awesome because it twists and bends down the center, so it’s a red and blue stripe across a black disc that is just crazy looking.
 It’s all experimentation though.

 Speaking of Spencer, I really like what you guys are doing with your Mondo weekly music email.
 If it wasn’t for that, I wouldn’t have found out about Turbo Kid which is hands down my favorite soundtrack of 2015, followed very quickly by Harry Gregson-Williams’ score for The Martian.

 I’ve always loved scores more than films.
-People use the term movie magic, but I think it’s really “music magic” because the score can, most times have more residual and replay value than the film.
-Case in point – Beyond the Black Rainbow.
-I’ve seen it three times and I still don’t know what it’s about.
-I’ll probably never watch it again, but I listen to the score at least once a month and I love that vinyl release you did for it.
+People use the term movie magic, but I think it’s really “music magic” because the score can, most times, have more residual and replay value than the film.
+Case in point: Beyond the Black Rainbow.
+I’ve seen it three times, and I still don’t know what it’s about.
+I’ll probably never watch it again, but I listen to the score at least once a month.
+I love that vinyl release you did for it.

 I know what you mean.
 There are some albums I listen to far more than I ever care to watch the movie it’s from.
 That’s also why I love this gig.
 Some of the fist CDs I ever bought were of my favorite scores and soundtracks, but from an early age I always noticed how much content was missing from these releases.